Tuesday, September 22, 2015

 By José Alberto Hermosillo

-It is a living poem with breathtaking cinematography and well-crafted magical realism.
+It is a living poem, featuring breathtaking cinematography and well-crafted magical realism.

-The Guatemalan Oscar® submission in the best foreign language film category, “Ixcanul,” is a daring coming-of-age story of a young teenager living in an isolated Mayan community who starts discovering her sexuality, emotions, and personal conflict with her challenging reality.
+The Guatemalan Oscar submission in the best foreign-language film category, “Ixcanul,” is a daring coming-of-age story about a young teenager living in an isolated Mayan community who begins to discover her sexuality and emotions while grappling with the personal conflicts of her challenging reality.

 Italian Poster

-Although Maria is only seventeen and should be preparing for her “Quinceañera,” she is preparing for an arranged wedding.
+Although Maria is only seventeen and should be preparing for her “Quinceañera,” she is preparing for an arranged marriage.

-In many countries, it is okay for a young girl to marry a mature and wealthy man: India, Pakistan, Afghanistan, and China are examples where honor is more important than love, choice, or freedom.
+In many countries, it is acceptable for a young girl to marry a mature, wealthy man: India, Pakistan, Afghanistan, and China are examples where honor is valued more than love, choice, or freedom.

-In the Oscar-nominated “Water,” Deepa Mehta illustrates how young girls are forced into marriage with older men in India the beauty of this Canadian production makes us forget the horrors experienced by all those young little women.
+In the Oscar-nominated “Water,” Deepa Mehta illustrates how young girls are forced into marriage with older men in India — the beauty of this Canadian production makes us forget the horrors those young women endure.

-In Atiq Rahimi’s “The Patient Stone,” a young Afghan woman tells the truth to her older, decrepit husband as catharsis against oppression.
+In Atiq Rahimi’s “The Patient Stone,” a young Afghan woman tells the truth to her older, decrepit husband as a form of catharsis against oppression.

-In “Ixcanul,” Maria’s issues and decisions are similar to the ones faced by millions of women, even in developed countries: anxiety, first-time sex, unwanted pregnancy, abortion, single motherhood, post-partum depression, and so on.
+In “Ixcanul,” Maria’s issues and decisions mirror those faced by millions of women, even in developed countries: anxiety, first-time sex, unwanted pregnancy, abortion, single motherhood, postpartum depression, and so on.

-Manuel, the father, played by Manuel Manuel Antún, is hard-working, righteous, and honest.
+Manuel, the father, played by Manuel Antún, is hard-working, righteous, and honest.

 French Poster